 Instructions

-1. a.
-Find a decent looking pumpkin from the market.
-Best if it comes in the symmetrical shape and sits well on a flat surface.
+- a.
+Find a decent-looking pumpkin from the market.
+It's best if it's symmetrical and sits well on a flat surface.

 b.
 Clean the pumpkin if it is covered with earth or wax.